 Jump Cut Definition

-A jump cut transition can be an effective film editing technique to portray a skip in time.
+Like a match cut, a jump cut transition can be an effective film editing technique to portray a skip in time.
 When used properly, it can best help you tell the story you want to tell.
+We'll start with a jump cut definition before moving onto some creative ways filmmakers like Spielberg and Guy Ritchie use them.

 A jump cut differs from a match cut in that the latter aims to create a seamless transition between two separate scenes.
 The usual goal of a match cut is to draw a metaphorical comparison between two different objects, subjects, or settings.